RealNobody/cornucopia/README.md

 ReportBuilder - delayed reports
   @delayed_reports = { key: { report_name: "", report_table: ReportTable.new do || end} }
   finder diagnostics - within sub-report.  delayed_report?
+ReportBuilder - reports by test with multiple sub-reports Instead of delayed reports?
+ReportBuilder - reformat and styling of report?
+ReportBuilder - Each test in separate files so we can create a report with a list of failed tests in case there are a
+                lot of them.
+  Instead of delayed reports?
+Hooks to add stuff to reports
+  Add own section to report for test
+  Option/way to make new section a more-details section SitePrism override section, element, sections and elements command to allow parameters to be passed in as additional
+    options.
+  functions to override:
+    main function (name)
+    has_
+    ???
+Make configuration a singleton